dy/sprae/readme.md

 ## Signals

-Sprae uses signals for reactivity and can take signal values as inputs.
+Sprae uses signals-based store for reactivity and can take signal values as inputs.
 Signals provider can be switched to any preact-flavored implementation:

 ```js